linode/apl-docs/docs/get-started/labs/lab-1.md

 We assume you (or the platform administrator) have:

-1. Installed Otomi with DNS configured
+1. Installed Otomi with DNS configured.
+See [here](get-started/installation/overview.md)

 2. Activated the following applications: